 A report from the Robert Wood Johnson Foundation’s Bridging the Gap program finds that progress to improve school district wellness policies has stalled.

 It also shows that there is a wide gap in compliance among the required provisions, primarily because many districts have not adopted guidelines for competitive foods and beverages—those offered outside of school meal programs.

-The report, School District Wellness Policies: Evaluating Progress and Potential for Improving Children’s Health Three Years after the Federal Mandate, examines the latest data on district wellness policies, including provisions for school meal guidelines, physical activity goals and other requirements of the federal mandate.
-It also compares wellness policy guidelines with the 2007 Institute of Medicine (IOM) nutritional standards for competitive products sold in schools.
-Those standards, which are more stringent than the guidelines in the Act, call for offering more produce and whole grains; decreasing unhealthy fats, added sugars, salt and calories; and prohibiting sugar-sweetened beverages.
+The report, School District Wellness Policies: Evaluating Progress and Potential for Improving Children’s Health Five Years After the Federal Mandate, examines the latest data on wellness policies, including provisions for school meal guidelines, physical activity goals, and other requirements of the federal mandate.
+It also compares wellness policy guidelines with the 2007 Institute of Medicine nutritional standards for competitive foods.

-The report provides updated results from the most comprehensive analysis of written wellness policies, published by Bridging the Gap in 2009.
-Findings are based on nationally representative samples of school districts from school years 2006–07, 2007–08 and 2008–09—the years immediately following the required adoption date for these policies.
+This report provides updated results from the most comprehensive, ongoing nationwide analysis of written wellness policies, published by Bridging the Gap in 2010.
+Findings are based on nationally representative samples of school districts from the 2006–07 through the 2010–11 school years, which were the first five years following the required implementation date for wellness policies.